 In the pursuit of explanation and understanding, the student of world politics can draw on the rich resources of political theory.
 As discipline political theory aims to contribute to the analysis of concepts such as justice, freedom, equality and democracy, and to systematise and justify normative judgements about political and social institutions, forms of inequality, authority and oppression.
 This course forms an advanced introduction to this body of thought.
 Six principal methodological approaches are surveyed and applied to the perennial debate about the nature and evaluation of power and sovereignty.
 This approach fosters appreciation of the variety of ways in which one can think about politics, as well as provide further knowledge and understanding of the nature and evaluation of power and sovereignty.

 After successful completion of the course students are able to:

-are able to describe the main characteristics of a number of prominent intellectual traditions in political theory;
+Describe the main characteristics of a number of prominent methodologies in political theory.

-have further knowledge and understanding of the nature of power and sovereignty
+Apply these methods in aid of understanding the nature of power and sovereignty

 Mode of instruction